jclouds/jclouds/README.md

 jclouds
 ======
 jclouds allows provisioning and control of cloud resources, including blobstore and compute, from Java and Clojure.
-Our API gives allows developers to use both portable abstractions and cloud-specific features.
+Our API allows developers to use both portable abstractions and cloud-specific features.
 We test support of dozens of cloud providers and cloud software stacks, including Amazon, Azure, GoGrid, Ninefold, OpenStack, and vCloud.  jclouds is licensed under the Apache License, Version 2.0